Obesity affects almost half a billion people worldwide. It is fast becoming the major killer, overtaking even long-term predators such as tobacco.

 At least two branches are occluded, introducing transarterially a sclerosant agent such as morrhuate or polyvinyl alcohol (PVA) beads of varying diameter.
 While the efficacy of embolization in reducing ghrelin secretion is unchallenged, the effect in terms of weight loss has not been proved as conclusively.

-The Importance of Ghrelin in Obesity
+VIDEO The Importance of Ghrelin in Obesity

 The stomach is not merely a storehouse of ingested food, nor a digestive organ.
 It is also a neurohormonal system.
 The fundus carries numerous pathways for the nervous regulation of appetite and satiety.